BenHammersley/Cognitive-Risks-Book-Project/_notes/Invention and capture: a critique of Simondon.markdown

 ---
-title: Invention and capture&#58; a critique of Simondon
+title: "Invention and capture: a critique of Simondon"

 tags: [[Cultural Studies]] [[Sociology and Political Science]]
 ---